 Step 2: Cool the Milk

 Place the dish on a cooling rack, UNCOVERED, and allow the milk to cool to 105° and 110°.
 In the middle of summer, this took about 45 minutes.
-You can hurry it along by placing the entire bowl in a larger bowl of an ice bath, stir and keep checking the temperature, because it cools quickly.
+You can hurry it along by placing the entire bowl in a larger bowl of an ice bath, stirring and checking the temperature often, because it cools quickly.

 Pro Tip: Make sure to leave the dish/bowl uncovered, this allows the good bacteria to start doing their thang!